 It really depends on your skills and the clients coming through.
 The months I was getting so many were months that personal finance and recruitment articles were coming through, and I love those topics.
 I’ve also had a lot of tech-related topics, which is another topic of interest.
 I have a feeling right now that some of the topics aren’t going to play to my strengths.

 It really is worth getting in touch with the editors regularly.
-I’m getting in touch with mine to hear about any topics on the board, so will see what comes with that.

 One place is going to dry up now and then.
 It’s why I always say to keep eggs in multiple baskets.

 Is Media Shower worth your time?
-I think it is, if you don’t mind the inconsistency of articles.
+I think it is if you don’t mind the inconsistency of articles.
 The pay is decent at $25, especially when articles don’t take that much time.
 If you want something that will constantly give you a set amount of work each month, Media Shower isn’t for you.
 For that, I suggest private clients.